ionuttbara/melody_windows/README.md

 ## Sources

 Some privacy Tweaks (registry Settings) are provided by Microsoft (Policy Tweaks) Check out the website by clicking the <a href="https://admx.help">link</a>.
-Performance Tweaks are provied by AskVG website.
+A smaller part of performance Tweaks are provied by AskVG website, winaero.com Website and reverse engienerring of Winaero Tweaker, O&O ShutUp10, W10 Privacy and Wise Care 365, applied in Windows Telemetry Data Collection Registry File.
 Latency Tweaks are provided by me.
 Latency Service is a SFX version by TimerTool, which this tool isn't mine.
 EarTrumpet Integration is created by me.
 The application is created by File-New-Project.
 (I forked the project).
 Also Clipboard "Integration" is provided by me.
 The Application is created by Ditto. (provided with GNU GPL-3 License).